nais/doc/docs/persistence/postgres.md

     Note that if you change your application name, database name or envVarPrefix, and then change it later, you have to manually [reset database credentials](#reset-database-credentials).

+### Query Insights
+Query insights are now enabled by default in GCP.
+This feature provides query overview and analysis.
+The data is available in the Google cloud console.

+For further reading see [Google Cloud SQL Query Insights](https://cloud.google.com/sql/docs/postgres/query-insights-overview)

+!!! info
+    Data is available for seven days, increasing this will incur extra cost.

 ### Maintenance window
 Google will automatically perform upgrades, fix bugs and apply security patches to prevent exploits.
 Your application should be able to handle occasional downtime as this maintenance is performed.
 Read more on maintenance windows [here](https://cloud.google.com/sql/docs/postgres/maintenance).
 NAIS does not configure the maintenance window, but this can be set up in the application spec: [`nais.yaml`](../nais-application/application.md#gcpsqlinstances).
 If you wish to be notified about upcoming maintenance, you can opt-in for this on the [Communications page](https://console.cloud.google.com/user-preferences/communication) in the GCP console.